letaprodoit/lapdi-featured-posts/README.txt

 = I've installed the plugin but my posts are not displaying? =

 1. Make sure the folder `/wp-content/uploads/` has recursive, 777 permissions
-2. Make sure you are listing posts from all `categories` that exist and/or `postids` is empty or the posts it refers to exists
+2. Make sure you are listing posts from all `categories` that exist and/or `post_ids` is empty or the posts it refers to exists

 == Screenshots ==